 A Step-by-Step Guide to Build an App Like FreshDirect

 The number of e-commerce online grocery distribution giants such as Bigbasket, Grofers, Amazon pantry, FreshDirect and many more are now growing their market and revenue with a huge increase in quantity.
 According to a survey by think with google, 26% of shoppers surveyed, which 6 % of all consumers in the USA have been placing orders on grocery apps more than once a month.

-The single online grocery app provides 1.6 lakh orders a day on an average.
-Today, the shipping scenario is around 90,000 orders a day, and it has now risen and is also rising.
-One such company which has been operating in the US is FreshDirect.
+The single online grocery app Bigbasket provides 1.6 lakh orders a day on average.
+Today, the shipping scenario is around 90,000 orders a day, and it has now risen and continues to rise One of the top grocery delivery apps which have been operating in the US is FreshDirect.

 Let’s talk about it a little.